j0k3r/banditore/README.md

 And keep in mind that some repos got also 1.000+ tags (!!).

-To avoid hitting the limit in such case and wait 1 hour to be able to make requests again I created the [Github Client Discovery class](src/AppBundle/Github/ClientDiscovery.php).
+To avoid hitting the limit in such case and wait 1 hour to be able to make requests again I created the [GitHub Client Discovery class](src/AppBundle/Github/ClientDiscovery.php).
 It aims to find the best client with enough rate limit remain (defined as 50).
-- it first checks using the Github OAuth app
+- it first checks using the GitHub OAuth app
-- then it checks using all user Github token
+- then it checks using all user GitHub token

 Which means, if you have 5 users on the app, you'll be able to make (1 + 5) x 5.000 = 25.000 calls per hour